TimothyMeadows/GUvrs/README.md

 # GU versus
 This is a simple application for checking the Gods Unchained debug log for you, and your opponents profile ids during a game.
-You can click on the profile ids to load up the respective GUdecks profile.
+You can click on the profile ids to load up the respective GU decks profile.

 # Screenshot